microsoft/rushstack/README.md

 ## Overview

-This simple loader sets the __webpack_public_path__ variable to a value specified in the arguments, appended to the SystemJs baseURL property.
+This simple loader sets the `__webpack_public_path__` variable to a value specified in the arguments, optionally appended to the SystemJs baseURL property.

 ## Usage

 [Documentation: Using loaders](http://webpack.github.io/docs/using-loaders.html)

-This loader is designed to be used in conjunction with css-loader.

 ``` javascript
 require("set-webpack-public-path!");